Indonesian National Police: Violence and human rights abuses

 Amnesty International called in June 2019 for an investigation of "credible evidence" of a range of grave violations by police, who it alleged were responsible for 10 unlawful killings in the aftermath of the re-election of president Joko Widodo.

 In July 2020, the Indonesian Commission for Missing Persons and Victims of Violence (KontraS) issued a report detailing police brutality over the preceding year that resulted in 304 deaths and 1,627 injuries in 921 violent incidents.
 The report also mentioned arbitrary arrests of people demonstrating legally, and acts of discrimination towards ethnic Papuans.
 The following year, the same organization reported 651 acts of violence against civilians resulting in 13 deaths and 98 injuries.
 Most of the deaths were caused by excessive violence and arbitrary shootings.

 In the summer of 2022, an investigation into the murder of Nofriansyah Yosua Hutabarat, an Indonesian police officer, overcame an alleged cover-up by police generals to conceal an alleged premeditated murder committed by Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, and four others, including Sambo's wife.
 The chair of Indonesia Police Watch called the affair "the worst scandal in the police's history".
-Ferdy Sambo was later sentenced to death, with Amnesty Indonesia stating "the case should serve as a reminder to the police that it needed to make serious improvements in its internal operations and that this was not the first time that a police officer had been involved in an extrajudicial killing”.
+Ferdy Sambo was sentenced to death (later commuted to life imprisonment), with Amnesty Indonesia stating "the case should serve as a reminder to the police that it needed to make serious improvements in its internal operations and that this was not the first time that a police officer had been involved in an extrajudicial killing".

-On the 1st of October 2022, Indonesian riot police deployed tear gas inside Kanjuruhan Stadium in response to a pitch invasion and clashes with football supporters, which triggered a stampede of people in the stadium trying to escape from the effects of the gas.
+On 1 October 2022, Indonesian riot police deployed tear gas inside Kanjuruhan Stadium in response to a pitch invasion and clashes with football supporters, which triggered a stampede of people in the stadium trying to escape from the effects of the gas.
 A crush formed at an exit, resulting in fans being asphyxiated.
 As a result, 134 people died, and more than 500 were injured.
 The National Commission on Human Rights in Indonesia (KOMNAS HAM) investigated the use of tear gas by police, and found that the Indonesian National Police were one of 6 parties responsible for the tragedy due to excessive use of tear gas inside the stadium.
-Other visual investigations, such as one by Narasi, also highlighted the force's abusive and excessive use of tear gas.
-Out of the 3 commanding officers that were charged for giving the order for tear gas to be fired, only 1 was given an 18 month sentence, whilst the other officers were acquitted, in a verdict deemed "an offense to the public's sense of justice".
+Other visual investigations, such as one by Narasi, also highlighted the force's excessive use of tear gas.
+Out of the 3 commanding officers that were charged for giving the order for tear gas to be fired, only 1 was given an 18-month sentence, whilst the other officers were acquitted, in a verdict deemed "an offense to the public's sense of justice".